BrianHenryIE/bh-wp-logger/README.md

 * ~~Redact sensitive data. e.g. use `userid:123` in the saved logs and replace it with richer data when displaying them~~
 * Add errors to dashboard Site Health widget
 * Ensure output is properly escaped

+Minor concerns:
+* Debug logging could maybe be moved to a shutdown handler
+* Transients to suppress duplicate logs might be inefficient
+*

 # Status